marcus-38/ProjectTemplate/README.md

 conan profile detect
 ```
 3. Install Python from https://python.org
+4. Install other requisites for your platform, i.e: cmake, build-essensial, xcode, visual studio ...

 ## What do I have to do to use this
 To use this project template you have to check/edit the following: